youssefwadie/archlinux-packages/README.md

 # archlinux-packages
-PKGBUILD files for some useful arch packages - to me at least.
+PKGBUILD files for some useful arch packages.